kej715/DtCyber/README.md

 - [NOS2.8.7](NOS2.8.7) : NOS 2.8.7 was the last operating system formally released
 by CDC for its Cyber 170 series supercomputers.
 In addition to supporting interactive access and local and remote batch operation, the instance provided here supports a very rich collection of programming languages and data communication features.
+NOS 2.8.7 also supports dual-state operation with [NOS/VE 1.8.3](https://en.wikipedia.org/wiki/NOS/VE) when DtCyber is configured to emulate a CYBER 180 model such as a Cyber 860.
 - [NOS/BE](https://github.com/bug400/NOSBE712) : the NOS/BE operation system was a
 descendent of COS and SCOPE.
 It was designed primarily for batch operation but also supported interactive access.
 Additional documentation about building a NOS/BE system